Important information for patients registered at Essex Way Surgery.

 We have made this decision in line with advice sought from NHS England but will continue to provide the best possible care to you all.

-We will accept repeat prescriptions preferably by online services or email (firstname.lastname@example.org) / phone for the moment, but please ensure you have the correct medication name and dosage.
+We will accept repeat prescriptions preferably by online services or email (firstname.lastname@example.org) , but please ensure you have the correct medication name and dosage.

 WHAT YOUR PRACTICE TEAM IS DOING TO KEEP YOU SAFE AND COMFORTABLE WHILE LOOKING AFTER TOUR HEALTH NEEDS